Silver Lab: Breed Info, Pics, Puppies, Personality & Facts

 There’s no evidence to support the latter theory, though, as modern genetic testing has shown no link to the other breed.
 Still, many regulatory agencies like the AKC refuse to allow Silver Labs to be fully registered as purebred dogs.

-3 Little-Known Facts About Silver Labs
+3 Little-Known Facts About the Silver Lab

 1. Silver Labs Are “Diluted” Chocolate Labs